Skip to content

 • Reference — the full symbol table for Ctrl-F use.

-• Story tutorial — Your first story — the chapter-1 worked walkthrough.
+• Story tutorial — Your first variant — the chapter-1 worked walkthrough.

-• Story tutorial — Workspaces + args editor — workspaces, modes, the args editor.
+• Story tutorial — Workspaces, modes, and composition — workspaces, modes, the args editor.

-• Framework API — Schemas and data classificationadd-marks / set-marks framework definitions.
+• Framework API — Schemas and data classification — the framework's frame-owned :sensitive / :large classification model.